 Basic theory and technology of computer communications.
 Introduction to performance evaluation, error codes and routing algorithms.
-Other topics include Ethernet, wireless networks including LTE and 5G, fiber optic networking, software defined networking, networking on chips, space networks, data centers, grids and clouds, and network security.
-Not for credit in addition to CSE 310 or ISE 316.
-Fall, Spring
+Introduction to queueing theory, machine learning for networking and network planning.
+Other topics include Ethernet, wireless networks including LTE, 5G and 6G, fiber optic networking, software defined networking, networking on chips, space networks, data centers, grids and clouds.
+Not for credit in addition to CSE 310 or ISE 316 or ISE 317 or EEO 306.
+Fall

-Pre- or corequisite for ESE and ECE majors: ESE 306
+Pre- or corequisite: ESE 306